PowerDigitalMedia/ffmpeg-create-thumbnail/README.md

 ### `( FUNCTION: handler )`

-- handles initilizing and completion of task
+- handles initilizing and completion of tasks

 <br/>